Reference Library

 WELCOME TO THE DELANO KINDRED LIBRARY

-This page contains descriptions and links to the printed books, documents and presentations that are available on this website.
-VIDEO presentations can be found by clicking here.
+This page contains descriptions and links to some of the printed books, documents and presentations that are available on this website.
+VIDEO presentations can be found here.
+Click on the "LIBRARY" tab above to access the complete Delano Kindred Library.

 Some of these documents may be restricted and viewable only by logged-in Delano Kindred members; in that case, the link to access the document will not be displayed unless you are logged in.
 Some are limited to read-only viewing and cannot be downloaded or copied, and some are presented as links to external websites where the actual document resides.